NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Surging Serum (Minor).md

 * * *

 Involuntary jolts and surges of energy move through the drinker's body as it restores normal muscle control.
-When you drink this elixir, it counteracts at 1st-rank and has a +6 Counteract Modifier to remove the [[Conditions/Clumsy|Clumsy]] or [[Conditions/Enfeebled|Enfeebled]] condition from a single source, using the source of that condition to determine the counteract rank and DC.
+When you drink this elixir, it counteracts at 1st-rank and has a +6 Counteract Modifier to remove the [[Clumsy|Clumsy]] or [[Enfeebled|Enfeebled]] condition from a single source, using the source of that condition to determine the counteract rank and DC.

 *Source: Pathfinder Player Core 2*
 *ORC*